 At a time in life when many people choose to slow down, the Rev. George Hill of Claremont is putting the pedal to the metal.

-Later this month, Hill will rendezvous in San Juan, Tex., with 89 other drivers--a third of them clergy--to convoy down the Pan-American Highway in 43 trucks carrying everything from construction materials to fish-processing equipment to baseball gear.
+Later, Hill was to rendezvous in San Juan, Tex., with 89 other drivers--a third of them clergy--to convoy down the Pan-American Highway in 43 trucks carrying everything from construction materials to fish-processing equipment to baseball gear.

 Most of the material is earmarked for Nicaragua's Atlantic coast, which was devastated last year by Hurricane Gilbert.